pverkind/sira-project-pv/README.md

 * Anytime BEFORE you want to work on the texts on your computer, pull the latest changes from GitHub:
   `git pull origin main`
-* The witness files are in the witness_data folder: work on them there, and whenever you are ready, push them to GitHub using these commands:
+* The witness files are in the witness_data folder: work on them there, and whenever you are ready, push them to GitHub using the following series of commands:
   - `git status`  (shows you all files that have changed)
   - `git add .`   (this collects all changes you made)
   - `git commit -m "(write a message describing what you changed here)"`  (record your changes in your local git repo)